rahmancdp/abd-al-rahmanh.github.io/_posts/2024-09-07-Splunk-Installation.md

 ---

-title: "Ultimate Splunk Installation Guide 2024: How to Install Splunk Enterprise and Universal Forwarder on AWS EC2"
+title: "How to Install Splunk Enterprise and Universal Forwarder on AWS EC2"
 excerpt: "A comprehensive guide to setting up Splunk Enterprise (Master) and Universal Forwarder (Slave) on AWS EC2, covering configuration and running queries."
 header:
   image: "../assets/images/posts/2024-09-07-Splunk-Installation/cover.jpg"